starcoinorg/starcoin-cookbook/docs/02-getting-started/02-setup/01-starcoin-usage.md

 $ starcoin -c ws://main.seed.starcoin.org:9870 console
 ```

-但如果是通过远程方式连接的 RPC 接口，默认情况下，账号相关的接口不对远程开放，所以账号相关的命令（account）也无法使用。这种情况下，可以通过本地的账号数据库和远程接口接合的方式来使用控制台。例如：
 If connected to a remote seed node through RPC, the methods related to the account is not availabel.
-You cat set the `--local-account-dir` option and import an account to use the account sub-command.
+You cat set the `--local-account-dir` option and import an account to use the account methods.

 ```bash
 $ starcoin --connect ws://main.seed.starcoin.org:9870 --local-account-dir ~/.starcoin/main/account_vaults console